 Aurora storage costs are based on the cluster configuration you choose (Standard or I/O Optimized) and the amount of storage you provision for your database (in gibibytes (GiB) per month).

-For specific figures, the storage rate for Aurora Standard starts at $0.10 per GB-month and $0.225 per GB-month, while the I/O rate for Aurora Standard is $0.20 per million requests.
+For specific figures, the storage rate for Aurora Standard starts at $0.10 per GB-month, while I/O-Optimized storage runs $0.225 per GB-month.
+The I/O rate for Aurora Standard is $0.20 per million requests.

 If you adjust your storage capacity during the month, your bill is prorated accordingly.